plumBinng/ng8-ie11/README.md

   - similar to the Law of Demeter
 - write more detailed tests
   - add Full DOM rendering tests
-- create more media breakpoints to mak
+- create more media breakpoints to make it more responsive and test on more device sizes
+- create a cust